About semantic tags

 Optional

 The total revenue for a single unit of an item.
-When an item has been returned or the order has been cancelled, the total revenue for a single unit of an item that was returned and/or cancelled.
+When an item has been returned or the order has been canceled, the total revenue for a single unit of an item that was returned and/or canceled.

 Note